 A multi-sensorial identity and design system

-The Identity and Design System was driven by the brand story of ‘Human Progress’ ensuring that HP maximized its opportunities to connect with people, to tell and to inspire great stories, to listen and respond, and to adapt to its environment.
+Driven by the brand story of ‘Human Progress’, the identity and design system was created to ensure that HP maximized its opportunities to connect with people, to tell and to inspire great stories, to listen and respond, and to adapt to its environment.
 A multi-sensorial system was created to allow the brand to spring to life in print and in pixels, on screen and across devices.